Carlito A. Lanada Sr.

-Carlito A. Lanada Sr. (born August 1939) is a Filipino martial artist and a grandmaster of the martial art Kuntao (Kuntaw).
+Carlito A. Lanada Sr. (born August 1939) is a Filipino martial artist and a grandmaster of the martial art Kuntaw aka(Kuntao).
 He is also an author and founder of Kuntaw ng Pilipinas and International Kuntaw Federation.

 Biography

 Great Grandmaster Carlito A. Lanada Sr. (Lañada in the Philippines) was born in Naga City of the Bicol region of Luzon Island in the Philippines in 1939.
 He is the son of Yong Iban Lanada, whose father, Yuyong Huenyo came from the Tausug tribe in the southern Muslim island of Mindanao.
 He was taught by both his grandfather and his father in the art of kuntaw back in Mindanao and was passed down within the Muslim royal families.
 His grandfather was one of the sons of Rajah in the Tausug tribe.
 He decided to find his fortune in the northern Philippines.

 After forming his organization of Kung Fu-Karate Organization of the Philippines and formalizing the training of Kuntaw, he went on to train many champions.
 Kuntaw (meaning "sacred strike' or 'fist way') is the modern version of kuntao in the Philippines as developed, taught, and propagated by the Great Grandmaster Carlito A. Lanada, Sr. which is an eclectic art encompassing hard and soft techniques with elements as well as cat-like movements that show the influence of karate and kung-fu styles, with 43 distinctive forms, 86 basics, and Arnis sticks as its weapon of choice.
 In 1966 the Great Grandmaster was rewarded by his peers the title of “Youngest Filipino Martial Art Founder”.
 In 1968 his organization became a founding member of the World Union of Karate-Do Organizations (WUKO), and in 1970 he became one of the founding members of the Philippine Karate Association (PKA).
 He changed the name of his organization to Maharlika Kuntaw Association, honoring the Filipino Muslim royalties from which Kuntaw originated.
 In 1974, he changed the name to Kuntaw Ng Pilipinas following his award for work in the Filipino Martial Arts by then President Ferdinand Marcos, thus completing the formalization of Kuntaw as a Filipino national art.
 Constantly working to perfect his art, he is known to periodically upgrade and realign his forms and instructions across all affiliated schools.
 Due to this, the training style may differ slightly based on when you learned Kuntaw (although, much of the original forms and methods still remain).
 This resulted in the development of Kuntaw Lima-Lima, translated as the art of five sacred strikes.